abeyer19/Projects/README.md

 # Projects
-Repo for personal projects I felt like doing.
+Repo for personal projects I felt like doing that are not production ready, or on their own as a stand alone project.

 1. SQL - Auto Create Table for CSV's
 - Python script for easily converting CSV files into PostgreSQL code that will create a table in pgAdmin4.